Search

 For courses taken at universities other than Duke University: Only those courses taken in which grades of C- or better have been earned are acceptable for transfer credit; courses taken at other institutions with CR/NC grading or the equivalent are not accepted for transfer credit.
 All other courses approved for transfer are listed on the student’s permanent record at Duke Kunshan University, but grades earned are not recorded or used in determining the grade point average.

 Credit transfer is awarded by the Office of the Registrar, based upon recommendation of the faculty and outcome of the Host-DKU Credit Transfer Approval review process coordinated through the Office of Global Education.
-Courses may be determined to be: approved as fully equivalent to a DKU course; approved to fulfill a thematic area major requirement at DKU; approved as a general elective; or, denied eligibility for credit transfer.
-Courses approved for credit transfer at Duke Kunshan University may be given a 100 to 300 number, lower to upper level.
+Courses may be determined to be approved as fully equivalent to a DKU course, approved to fulfill a thematic area major requirement at DKU, approved as a general elective, or, denied eligibility for credit transfer.
+Courses approved for credit transfer at Duke Kunshan University may be given a 100 to 300 number from lower to upper level.
 Once the limit of transferred credit has been reached, no additional transferred work will be displayed on the record or used as a substitute for a previously transferred course.
 Further information is available from the Office of Global Education.

 Approval forms for Duke Kunshan University students taking courses at institutions other than Duke Kunshan University and Duke University may be obtained online or from the Office of Global Education.
-Students wishing to transfer credit for study at another accredited college or university while on leave, on a DKU-approved study abroad program, or during the summer must complete and receive approval through published credit-transfer review processes.
-No credit will be accepted for coursework taken while a Duke Kunshan University student is withdrawn, suspended, or on involuntary leave of absence.
+Students wishing to transfer credit for study at another accredited college or university while on voluntary leave of absence for personal or medical reasons, on suspension or involuntary leave of absence, on a DKU-approved study away program, or during the summer must complete and receive approval through the credit-transfer review process.

 Transfer Credit for Foreign Language

 The same rules that apply to the transferring of courses to meet other curriculum requirements apply to foreign language courses.
-Foreign language courses taken elsewhere and approved for transfer as credit to Duke Kunshan University may be considered in language placement, but students will still be asked to go through Duke Kunshan University’s Chinese language placement process in order to ensure that they are placed into the most appropriate Duke Kunshan University course for their proficiency level.
+Foreign language courses taken elsewhere and approved for transfer as credit to Duke Kunshan University may be considered in language placement, but students will still be asked to go through Duke Kunshan University’s language placement process in order to ensure that they are placed into the most appropriate Duke Kunshan University course for their proficiency level.
+Students may not receive transfer credit for foreign language courses that are at a level below their prior proficiency, regardless of whether a more advanced course has been formally taken.

 Students are reminded that it is their responsibility to be certain that their course load conforms with academic requirements.
 In fall and spring terms, the normal course load is 16-20 credits (8-10 credits in each 7-week session).
 In addition, students may enroll in up to one credit of PE courses without special permission from their advisor.
-In the first 7-week session of their first term, first- year students are restricted to a maximum of 8 credits (one four-credit course, one two-credit language course, and one additional two-credit course), plus one PE course.
-The maximum number of credits a student can take in any subsequent 7-week session without special permission is 10 (two 4-credit courses and one 2-credit course) plus one PE course.
+In the first 7-week session of their first term, first-year students are restricted to a maximum of 8 credits (one four-credit course, one two-credit language course, and one additional two-credit writing course), plus one PE course.
+The maximum number of credits a student can take in any subsequent 7-week session without special permission is 10 (two 4-credit courses and one 2-credit course), plus one PE course.
 Students should note that in order to reach the 136 credits required for graduation, they will need 8 additional credits beyond the minimum course load of 16 credits per term for eight terms.
-These additional credits can be earned by any combination of terms in which a student registers for greater than the 16-credit minimum, AP and IPC credits, or transfer credits.
-Students who enroll in or withdraw to an underload, earn a failing grade (F or NC), or repeat a course in any term should work with their academic advisor to develop a plan to make up credits in order to avoid a delayed graduation date.
+These additional credits can be earned by any combination of terms in which a student registers for greater than the 16-credit minimum, AP/IPC/prematriculation credits, or transfer credits.
+Students who enroll in, or withdraw to, an underload, earn a failing grade (F or NC), or repeat a course in any term should work with their academic advisor to develop a plan to make up credits in order to avoid a delayed graduation date.

 Students studying abroad at other institutions may be subject to that institution’s policies.